Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Introduction

 The remaining parts of this paper are structured as follows.
-In \cref{sec:damage} we introduce a leading engineering application by presenting a parameter-dependent family of energy densities arising from an isotropic damage problem.
-In \cref{sec:theorypoly} we recall the signed singular value formulation of the polyconvex envelope for isotropic functions, while \cref{sec:theoryNN} introduces the properties preserving neural networks that enforce polyconvexity, symmetries and the upper bound relation.
-Finally, \cref{sec:numericalexperimentsmath,sec:numericalexperimentsisodamage} provides numerical examples including both mathematical benchmarks and the engineering isotropic damage formulation (rewritten in the signed singular value framework and parameter-reduced via a splitting approach).
+In \cref{sec:damage}, we introduce a guiding engineering application by presenting a parameter-dependent family of energy densities arising from an isotropic damage problem.
+In \cref{sec:theorypoly}, we recall the signed singular value formulation of the polyconvex envelope for isotropic functions, while \cref{sec:theoryNN} introduces the properties-preserving neural networks that enforce polyconvexity, symmetries and the envelope inequality.
+Finally, \cref{sec:numericalexperimentsmath,sec:numericalexperimentsisodamage} provide numerical examples in two and three spatial dimensions including both mathematical benchmarks and the engineering isotropic damage formulation, rewritten in the signed singular value framework and parameter-reduced via a splitting approach.